Thelta48/mBot-Legs/README.md

 _Pin Connections_
 The ultrasonic sensor connects to Junction 2.
 If you want to use another junction, then you have to change the variable "sigR" in the code; sigR is the digital pin that the sensor connects to.
 You can reference the first page of the **Makeblock mBot** pdf in the main branch, in order to determine which pin to set sigR to.

+_Uploading Training Code_
+You must upload this code to both robots.
+Change the boolean variable "compass" in the code, so that one robot has compass = true and the other compass = false.
+This determines the direction of the robot's walk.
+Once you have uploaded code to one robot, you must switch it off in less than 20 seconds after the "Done Uploading" message appears.

 _Actual Training_
 Make sure that the ultrasonic sensors are facing two flat surfaces.
 It would be preferable if the robot were trained in a thin box, so that it cannot veer to one side and escape training.
 It is also helpful to have the robot be trained on a hard, flat, stable surface, such as a drawer as opposed to a movable box.

-_Uploading_
-You must upload this code to both robots.
-Change the boolean variable "compass" in the code, so that one robot has compass = true and the other compass = false.
-This determines the direction of the robot's walk.
+In order to begin training, you must switch on both switches of the robots simultaneously.

 _EEPROM_
 EEPROM is a special type of memory which stays even when you switch the mBot off.
 This means that if you write a float to EEPROM and then the robot powers off, you can power it back on and read the EEPROM value.
 Two things about EEPROM: